2015 SAFF U-19 Championship

 The 2015 SAFF U-19 Championship was the 1st edition of the SAFF U-19 Championship, an international football competition for men's under-19 national teams organized by SAFF.
 The tournament was hosted by Nepal from 20–29 of August.
 Six teams from the region took part, dividing into two groups.
 Nepal defeated India in the penalty shot in the finals and won the championship making Nepal first country to win the first U-19 SAFF Championship.

 On 3 August, both Pakistan and Sri Lanka withdrew from the competition.

 Participating teams

-The following six nations were competed in the tournament.
+The following six nations competed in the tournament.